DeanSpooner/surreal-estate/README.md

 ## Latest updates:

+- 2nd July 2021, 10:05pm - added "Add Property" form with state and handlers for fields and inputs.
+Basic styling and formatting included, and tested correctly.

 - 1st July 2021, 10:09pm - created basic navbar with React router functionality;

 - 29th June 2021, 10:27pm - created and uploaded initial logo and used as the site's favicon;